LauraRoSe01/Getting-and-Cleaning-Data-Course-Project/README.md

   * CodeBook.md - code book that describes the variables, the data, and any transformations
   * tidydf.csv  - final data set

+  ## Steps to replicate
+  1. Download and unzip data
+  2. Move relevant files to working directory
+  3. Run run_analisys.R
+  4. Results in a saved new tidy data set called tidydf.cvs